GSA/challenges-and-prizes/_all-challenges/1228-agile-robotics-for-industrial-automation-prize-competition-ariac.md

 <li>Fixtureless environment, where robots can sense the environment and perform tasks on parts that are not in predefined locations</li>
 </ul>
 <p>The competition Participants are required to develop a robot control system (software) to control a robot in a simulated environment.
 Gazebo (gazebosim.com), which is an open source robotics simulation environment, will be used as the testing platform and the Robot Operating Systems (ROS), which is an open source set of software libraries and tools, will be used to define the interfaces to the simulation system.</p>
 <p>Software interfaces will be made publicly available that will allow the Participants to control the robot.
-The qualifier will begin in the April 2020 timeframe with the final competition occurring in mid-May 2020.
+The qualifier will begin in the April 2021 timeframe with the final competition occurring in mid-May 2021.
 The competition will be performed virtually, so physical attendance is not required to compete.
 NIST is intends to propose a workshop to a major robotics conference to allow the winning Participants to present their approaches; details, when available, will be posted to the official challenge website.</p>
 <h4>Dates of the Competition:</h4>
 <ul>
-  <li>Accepting Qualifier Submissions Through: April 3, 2020</li>
+  <li>Accepting Qualifier Submissions Through: April 23, 2021</li>
-  <li>Qualifier Begin: April 6, 2020</li>
+  <li>Qualifier Begin: April 26, 2021</li>
-  <li>Qualifier End: April 10, 2020</li>
+  <li>Qualifier End: April 30, 2021</li>
-  <li>Competition Testing Period Begins: May 11, 2020</li>
+  <li>Competition Testing Period Begins: May 24, 2021</li>
-  <li>Competition Testing Period Ends: 5:00 PM, EDT (UTC-05:00), May 15, 2020</li>
+  <li>Competition Testing Period Ends: 5:00 PM, EDT (UTC-05:00), May 28, 2021</li>
-  <li>Announcement of Cash Prize Winners: late May 2020</li>
+  <li>Announcement of Cash Prize Winners: early June 2021</li>
 </ul>

 <!-- Prizes start -->